Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 members and non-members of Eurex Clearing, a part of the Deutsche Boerse Group.
 It can be used via a [browser based GUI][CPME-gui] or an API.

-This repo contains documentation, examples and frequently asked questions.
+This GitHub repository contains documentation, examples and frequently asked questions.

 Key links: